haschdl/generative/meta/readme.md

 # How to use Github pages to render p5.js sketches
+> The instructions below are for getting started with p5.js in Github pages.
+It enables you to publish interactive versions of your source code.
+> Please read the documentation for more advanced scenarios.

 ## 1. Enable Github pages for you repository
 Enabling Github pages for the repository will generate nice HTML pages for your markdown files.
 If the source code is at `https://github.com/username/repository/`, by default your pages will be served at `https://username.github.io/repository/`